Stillpoint-Software/project.cookiecutter/README.md

 # How to run

+You can use the cookiecutter project in two ways.
+Cloning the project or just run the cookiecutter command.

+Install cookiecutter at the command line: python3 -m pip install --user cookiecutter

+**Command Line Usage**

+1. Create a director for your project
+2. Go to the project folder
+3. At the command line: cookiecutter {Uri to github project.cookiecutter}
+4. Open the solution in VS, and run "docker-compose" in "Debug" mode

+**Cloning Usage**

 1. Clone the project.cookiecutter
-2. Go to the folder where you want your project created
+2. Create a project folder
-3. run the following command:  cookiecutter {path to the cookiecutter.json file}
+3. At the command line: cookiecutter {path to the cookiecutter.json file}
+4. Open the solution in VS, and run "docker-compose" in "Debug" mode